Table of Contents

 Our library of CV examples has hundreds of tailored CVs you can use to fine-tune your job application and stand out from other applicants.

-According to the Office for National Statistics (ONS), store managers in the UK earn an average annual salary of £38,665.
+According to the UK Earnings Explorer provided by the Office for National Statistics (ONS), store managers in the UK earn an average annual salary of £38,665.

 You can find information about the gender pay gap for store managers on the ONS’ website.